-- If you need heating or cooling after normal business hours, you can request temporary occupancy by pressing or and holding it for 2 seconds.
+If you need Select to request heating or occupancy cooling after normal business hours, you can request temporary occupancy by pressing and holding it for 2 seconds.
 The occupied symbol remains on the screen and the unoccupied symbol disappears.
-After 30 seconds, the unoccupied symbol will re-appear. - To cancel temporary occupancy, press and hold for 2 seconds.
+After 30 seconds, the unoccupied symbol will re-Select to cancel appear. occupancy To cancel temporary occupancy, press hold for 2 seconds.
 The unoccupied symbol will remain on the screen and the occupied symbol will disappear.
 After 30 seconds, the occupied symbol will re-appear.